About We Are Stronger Charity

 Our methodology and activities are based on national and international studies, challenging any other model, filling gaps and providing new methods of dealing with bullying and correlated problems.

-To Impact the youngest, it is important to promote positive behaviours without ignoring the necessity to operate with the goal of diminishing problematic demeanours.
+To Impact the youngest, it is important to promote positive behaviors without ignoring the necessity to operate with the goal of diminishing problematic demeanors.

-Intervention programmes that promote children growth require the development of either positive actions and thoughts, in addition to the prevention of troubled and antisocial behaviours.
+Intervention programmes that promote children's growth require the development of either positive actions and thoughts, in addition to the prevention of troubled and antisocial behaviours.

-The project gives identity to the bully and the target of bullying, provides empowering tool to both characters, creating authentic and responsible relationship between the two, and a stronger self-awareness.
+The project gives identity to the bully and the target of bullying, provides empowering tool to both characters, creating authentic and responsible relationships between the two, and a stronger self-awareness.

 Activities and Plan

-There will be a combination of activities, from We Are Stronger Charity anti-bullying programme ones, to the distribution of the book.
-The aim of the book is to lead children, to establish a balanced relationship with food and to build healthy eating habits from childhood, helping them to prevent eating disorder, to build strong relationships with peers, respect diversities and overcome bullying.
-The book has been written by We Are Stronger with the collaboration of the charity’s psychologists and nutritionist on the dedicated aspect, to spread awareness, educate on bullying and prevent it.
+There will be a combination of activities, from We Are Stronger Charity anti-bullying programme ones, to the distribution of the book “Kindness Is All Around”.
+The aim of the book is to lead children, to establish a balanced relationship with food and to build healthy eating habits from childhood, helping them to prevent eating disorders, to build strong relationships with peers, respect diversities and overcome bullying.
+The book has been written by We Are Stronger with the collaboration of the charity's psychologists and nutritionists on the dedicated aspect, to spread awareness, educate on bullying and prevent it.

 - Book distribution: each school will receive one book per children plus 10 books for their library (to allow future students to learn from it)

-- Book presentation: the writer will be presenting the book, with an open discussion with the children
+- Book presentation: the writer will be presenting her book and having an open discussion with the children

 - Anti-bullying intervention activities: educational psychologists will provide one week training to each school, they will work 1 hour with each school's classroom.